Christmas Island shrew: Gecarcoidea natalis

 Another theory on the decline of Crocidura trichura is linked to the demise of the two endemic rats, and the competition left amongst the Christmas Island shrew and the Christmas Island red crab (Gecarcoidea natalis) for leaf litter resources.
 The decline of predator rat species allowed for the quickened rise of G. natalis, a usual prey of the rats.
 This could have forced C. trichura into new habitats such as tree canopies, or sites with low crab abundances.
 The population of C. trichura may have been pressured by their vulnerability during weaning.
-They left the nest immediately and tended to aimlessly wander as juveniles, making them vulnerable to predation by crabs.